Editing Content on Divi WordPress Website Page

-Hello, and welcome to editing more press content, uh, on the Divi theme.
+Hello and welcome to editing WordPress content on the Divi theme.
 Okay.
-So we are on the dashboard when you log into your site and you were going to go to pages, all pages, and then I’ve set up an example here just using one of Divi’s layouts.
+So we are on the dashboard when you log into your site.
+You were going to go to pages, all pages, and then I’ve set up an example here just using one of Divi’s layouts.

-So we’re just going to hit view so you can see what it looks like.
+We’re just going to hit view so you can see what it looks like.
 Yes.
-This is just an example site with, uh, content, um, older content, uh, inside at fit.
+This is just an example site with content, older content, inside a fit.

-I’m just looking up natural energy just to grab, um, a little bit of, uh, content.
-And of course it’s taken me to vitamins, not to energy, but that’s okay.
+I’m just looking up natural energy just to grab a little bit of content.
+And of course, it’s taken me to vitamins, not to energy, but that’s okay.

-So we want to change this content.
-Something has changed in our, um, situation, and we want to change a little bit, update it, refresh it.
+We want to change this content.
+Something has changed in our situation, and we want to change a little bit, update it, refresh it.

-So it’s a pretty simple process with divvy.
+So it’s a pretty simple process with Divi.
 You’re going to enable the visual builder.
 You click it there.
 Okay.
-And this is the front end builder of Devi.
+And this is the front-end builder of Divi.

-So you can actually, Oh, my computer’s not happy.
-You can actually click right into this and edit.
+So you can actually click right into this and edit.
 I don’t like to do that.

-Um, and I’m just going to do that again so that you can let’s meet, move my head, um, so that you can see it.
+I’m just going to do that again so that you can let’s meet, move my head so that you can see it.

-The green is a row, so that affects, um, this particular row of content.
-And then within that row, we have a tax module and we have a button module.
+The green is a row, so that affects this particular row of content.
+And then within that row, we have a text module and we have a button module.

-And so we’re going to click into the tax going onto that little, um, setting icon there, that little gear icon, and that’s going to pop it up and you can edit in two different ways.
+So we’re going to click into the tax going onto that little, setting icon there, that little gear icon, and that’s going to pop it up and you can edit in two different ways.

 You’ll see two different views here.
 This is the side view.
 I like it because I can see the changes as they’re live.

 You can also extend it.
 So it gives you a little bit more room to edit.
-Uh, if you’re typing content, you know, doing that kind of thing.
+If you’re typing content, you know, doing that kind of thing.

-Um, the reason I like this is because as I put information in, I’m going to see what it does to my page right away.
+The reason I like this is that as I put information in, I’m going to see what it does to my page right away.

-Now, one of the things that is great about, um, Devi is you can actually see what it’s going to look like on different devices at the same time.
+Now, one of the things that are great about, Divi is you can actually see what it’s going to look like on different devices at the same time.

-So you’ve got a little, you hit that little purple button and you’ve got the desktop view, which you’re seeing here.
+So you hit that little purple button and you’ve got the desktop view, which you’re seeing here.

-Now, my screen is very large, so it’s not going to be the average.
-Um, but this space is about what you would see on a desktop.
+Now, my screen is very large, so it’s not going to be average, but this space is about what you would see on a desktop.

 So that works.
-Um, you’ve got a tablet view and you have, uh, the mobile view.
-So, uh, the way things lay out is going to look a little different in each of those views.
+You’ve got a tablet view and you have a mobile view.
+The way things layout is going to look a little different in each of those views.

-And you can adjust accordingly, but for just basic content, we’re going to go back to the desktop so that you can see, um, how that changes.
+And you can adjust accordingly, but for just basic content, we’re going to go back to the desktop so that you can see how that changes.

 So we’ve changed that text.
 We’re going to hit, okay, now that text is updated, but it isn’t live.
 You have to actually let’s move my head again.

-So this button, the learn more, you can change that to Anything you Want.
-Um, and you’ll be able to see how the button is going to fit right there.
+So this button, the learn more, you can change that to Anything you want and you’ll be able to see how the button is going to fit right there.

-And again, you can see what it looks like on tablet and what it’s going to look like on mobile.
-Uh, because sometimes if it’s a very long message and I wouldn’t advise that for a button, but if it is very long message, it can actually change to, uh, two lines that might not be the look that you want.
+And again, you can see what it looks like on a tablet and what it’s going to look like on mobile.
+Because sometimes if it’s a very long message and I wouldn’t advise that for a button, but if it is a very long message, it can actually change to two lines that might not be the look that you want.

 Okay.
-And the link for that button is actually going to be right here, generally speaking, you know, if, if you’re working on something and isn’t live yet, you’re going to have a, um, an as tracks and as, um, Oh, Lordy, um, hashtag button, um, so that you can, um, see where you want it to go.
+And the link for that button is actually going to be right here, generally speaking, you know, if you’re working on something and isn’t live yet, you’re going to have an as tracks and a hashtag button so that you can see where you want it to go.

-I am going to put a quick, um, a quick link in here of a psychs, not a particular site, just so you can see the example.
+I am going to put a quick link in here of a site, not a particular site, just so you can see the example.

 If it was going within, I might put it on the same tab.
 Okay.
 So I’m just going to hit save.